 We are always looking for more people to get involved and take leadership roles (both from Pearl Church and Pearl Court).
 These can either be one-time volunteers, or on an on-going basis.
 Current opportunities:

-- Food pantry helper: We currently open the pantry the 4th Thursday of every month from 1-2pm in the Pearl Court lobby.
+Food pantry helper: We currently open the pantry the 4th Thursday of every month in the Pearl Court lobby.
 Helpers are needed to chat with residents waiting in line, help them select food items, and pack grocery bags.

-- Cook for monthly dinners: We serve dinner the first Saturday of the month at 6pm in the Pearl Court lobby.
+Cook for monthly dinners: We serve dinner the 4th Saturday of the month at 6pm in the Pearl Court lobby.
 Cooks are needed to prepare food at home (enough for 40 people); option to stay and help serve at the dinner.

 Questions, or interested in participating?
 Contact our Neighbors Team.